 - Livestock production has high potential to impact water availability and/or water quality.
 Based on our LCA, wastewater management has been identified as a key area where we can manage our impact on the environment. - Wastewater from livestock production is commonly utilised as organic fertiliser, that is beneficial for the surrounding communities, and/or discharged to the environment. - Wastewater needs to be treated before it is discharged to the waterbody.
 Untreated wastewater may affect the quality of the receiving waterbody and its ecosystem.
-From the social perspective, it can also cause distress to the surrounding community from the odour, which may affect communities' safe and healthy living conditions.

-- By Indonesian government regulations, companies are required to meet certain standards of wastewater discharge quality, namely: - o UU 32 Tahun 2009 - PP 82 Tahun 2001 - PerMenLH No. 5 Tahun 2014 (Appendix XLVII) - The national regulation only governs the wastewater discharge quality, where having a wastewater treatment facility is only a recommendation and not a requirement.
-The implementation of the regulation depends on local government policy and local governments have introduced varied policies on wastewater management in different locations throughout Indonesia. - A Wastewater treatment plant (WWTP) is usually recommended to treat wastewater and achieve discharge quality that is safe for the environment.
+From the social perspective, it can also cause distress to the surrounding community from the odour, which may affect communities' safe and healthy living conditions. - By Indonesian government regulations, companies are required to meet certain standards of wastewater discharge quality, namely: - o UU 32 Tahun 2009 - o PP 82 Tahun 2001 - PerMenLH No. 5 Tahun 2014 (Appendix XLVII) - The national regulation only governs the wastewater discharge quality, where having a wastewater treatment facility is only a recommendation and not a requirement.
+The implementation of the regulation depends on local government policy and local governments have introduced varied policies on wastewater management in different locations throughout Indonesia.

+A Wastewater treatment plant (WWTP) is usually recommended to treat wastewater and achieve discharge quality that is safe for the environment.
 An increase in the total volume of water discharge does not necessarily correspond to greater negative impacts, since these impacts depend on the quality of the water discharge and the sensitivity of the receiving waterbody.
-An organisation with a high volume of water discharge, but also a high level of treatment and strict quality standards, can have positive impacts on the receiving waterbody. - We acknowledge the issue of water scarcity in certain geographical locations and in specific operations that require large amounts of water.
-To conserve the natural water resources, minimise water withdrawal and improve water circularity, we are introducing these initiatives to manage our water and wastewater. - In our poultry slaughterhouses, we plan to embark on installing water recycling facilities in 8 out of our 15 poultry slaughterhouses.
-At this time, none of our slaughterhouses have water recycling facility. - We are also going to build a pilot water recycling facility at one of our hatcheries.
+An organisation with a high volume of water discharge, but also a high level of treatment and strict quality standards, can have positive impacts on the receiving waterbody3.

+• We acknowledge the issue of water scarcity in certain geographical locations and in specific operations that require large amounts of water.
+To conserve the natural water resources, minimise water withdrawal and improve water circularity, we are introducing these initiatives to manage our water and wastewater.

+In our poultry slaughterhouses, we plan to embark on installing water recycling facilities in 8 out of our 15 poultry slaughterhouses in Indonesia.
+At this point in time, none of our slaughterhouses have water recycling facility.

+- We are also going to build a pilot water recycling facility at one of our hatcheries in Indonesia.
 This will be a pilot project as none of our hatcheries currently have any water recycling facilities. - In view of our commitment to sustainability, Japfa aims to go beyond basic compliance to bring environmental and social benefits through the water and wastewater management.